Programmer-Ilham/Task-Manager-App/README.md

 # Task-Manager-App
-This Website helps you to track your task.
+<p>This website helps you track your tasks.
+It is built with Node.js and ECMAScript (JavaScript).
+The focus of this website is primarily on the backend development.</p>